learn-co-students/hogwarts-mock-mod-4-1602599502/README.md

 [x]* Log a new `Wizard` through the use of the `SortingHat`.
 When the form within the `SortingHat` is submitted, a new wizard should be persisted to the backend with the information that was filled out in the form.
 The new `Wizard` should also be rendered out on the frontend when the form submits, without the page needing to refresh.

-* Filter out the wizards by their houses. `MaraudersMap` is the component that will decide whether all the wizards in the database is rendered or only wizards from a specific house is rendered.
+[c]Filter out the wizards by their houses. `MaraudersMap` is the component that will decide whether all the wizards in the database is rendered or only wizards from a specific house is rendered.
 As an option is selected, the wizards being shown on the React frontend should change without the page needing to refresh.

 []* Graduate a `Wizard` from Hogwarts.
 When the Graduate button is clicked, the `Wizard` should be deleted from the backend and the corresponding component should be removed from the page without the page refreshing.